 We help people to become better at what they do.

 I was fed up attending the usual international meetings with limited interaction and dialogue.
 I engaged Edward to help us deliver a workshop with a difference.
 He delivered.
 We succeeded in delivering the most dynamic and results orientated meeting I have attended.
 We could not have done this without Edward’s dynamism, expert guidance and facilitation.
 I really enjoyed working with Edward and learning from his expertise and look forward to working again with Edward in the future.

 Samantha Attridge, Adviser & Head, Finance and Development Policy, Economic Policy Division, Commonwealth Secretariat

 Collectively we have many decades’ experience working at all levels, in different sectors around the world.

 Learn more about us, find out about our services, and our approach, review our case studies, or contact us to discuss your needs.

-Donald Ainslie Henderson Head of the WHO programme that eradicated smallpox “I was reading about this guy who was an incredible leader,” began Hugh, and I knew exactly who he meant.
-Hugh is in Canada and I live in London but both of us had locked on to a story about an epidemiologist who dealt … Continued
+D A Henderson Head of the WHO programme that eradicated smallpox “I was reading about this guy who showed incredible leadership,” began Hugh, and I knew exactly who he meant.
+Although Hugh lives near Montreal and I live in London, both of us had locked on to a leadership story about Donald Ainslie Henderson, an … Continued

-How can leaders learn the high-level capabilities they will need in the next decade?
-Charity leadership is a complex business.
-Charity leaders in the 2020s will find themselves working at the edge of what they know: indeed perhaps many already…
+How can charity leaders develop the capabilities they’ll need in the 2020s?
+Charity leaders deal with complexity.
+Charity leaders in the 2020s will find themselves working at the edge of what they know.
+Many, perhaps, already are.
+There are no…

 Don’t mention the ‘P’ word: talking about developing leaders